Professor Bruttenholm: Cloak, Hellboy. He wore its skin as a cloak.

 - My Side of the Mountain has the protagonist kill a deer through use of traps, and the process of tanning its hide is long, complicated, and detailed.
 Kid has a good memory.

 - Michael Havel, a.k.a.
 Lord Bear of the Bearkillers, from S.M.
-Stirling's Emberverse trilogy, wears the head of the bear that earned him and the outfit their names on his helmet.
-Subvertes the trope by making Havel nearly get killed by the bear, and tanning is done by specialists off-page.
+Stirling's Emberverse trilogy, wears on his helmet the head of the bear that earned him and the outfit their names.
+Subverts the trope by making Havel nearly get killed by the bear, and tanning is done by specialists off-page.

 - In the third Eugenics Wars novel from the Star Trek Expanded Universe, Khan Noonien Singh engages in this.
 He wears the skin of a big cat he killed after it terrorized his people's settlement.

-- In Emperor: The Death of Kings, Corvix has a head dress made from a lion's head that he killed many years ago.
+- In Emperor: The Death of Kings, Corvix has a head dress made from the head of a lion that he killed many years ago.

 - The Big Bad of the fifth Redwall book, The Bellmaker, is Urgan Nagru, a fox who (allegedly) killed a wolf then took his name and pelt for himself.
 Nagru is Hoist by His Own Petard when he gets rammed into a tree, causing the teeth of the wolf's skull to stab through his head and kill him.